langkhachhoha/llm4ad/README.md

 This platform is developed and maintained by LLM4AD developer group from the City University of Hong Kong (CityUHK) and the Southern University of Science and Technology (SUSTech).
 We develop LLM4AD platform for research purposes and hope to contribute to the research area by delivering tools for LLM-based algorithm design methods.

-+ **Contribution:** We are more than welcome to contribute including developing code and ideas to improve our platform.
++ **Contribution:** We are more than welcome to contribute (see our 📖 [contribution guide](https://github.com/Optima-CityU/llm4ad/tree/main/assets/contribution.md)) including developing code and ideas to improve our platform.
 + **Collaborations:** If you like our platform, and you would like to use it for profit-making purposes?
 We are always searching for industrial collaborations because they help direct research to meet the industry’s needs.
-+ **Issue:** If you find a bug or you have any kind of concern regarding the correctness, please report us an issue.
++ **Issue:** If you find a bug or you have any kind of concern regarding the correctness, please report us an [issue](https://github.com/Optima-CityU/llm4ad/issues).
 + **Profit Purpose:** If you intend to use LLM4AD for any profit-making purposes, please contact [us](http://www.llm4ad.com/contact.html).